droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>As the witching hour approaches, an eerie stillness descends.
 Even the leaves cease their rustling, leaving the squelch of your boots through mud the only lingering sound.</p>
 </div>

-If the players failed to conceal their departure, any players with a passive Wisdom (Perception) score of 11 or greater realize they're being followed.
+If the players failed to conceal their departure, any players who pass a DC 18 Perception check realize they're being followed.
 Read:

 <div class="description">
 <p>The sound of a snapping twig cuts through the silence like shattering glass.
 A bush behind you rustles—then abruptly falls still.</p>